QubesOS/qubes-doc/reference/tools/4.0/dom0/qvm-block.md

     qvm-block a <target-vm> <source-vm>:loop0

-After detaching the the device again, detach the loopdevice within the source-vm:
+After detaching the the device again, detach the loop-device within the source-vm:

     sudo losetup -d /dev/loop0